-- 1) During the regular school day and while the student is going to and from school or a school-sponsored or schoolrelated activity on District transportation. - 2) While the student is participating in any activity during the school day on school grounds. - 3) Within 300 feet of the school property as measured from any point on the school's real property boundary line for certain offenses in the Student Code of Conduct. - 4) While the student is in attendance at any school-related activity, regardless of time or location. - 5) For any school-related misconduct, regardless of time or location. - 6) When retaliation against a school employee, board member, or volunteer occurs or is threatened, regardless of time or location. - 7) When the student commits a felony, sexual assault, or engages in conduct described in Education Code 37.006 or 37.0081, whether on or off school property, or while in or not in attendance at a school-related event, as provided by Texas Education Code. - 8) When criminal mischief is committed on or off school property or at a school-related event. - 9) When the student is required to register as a sex offender. - 10) When a student engages in cyberbullying, as provided by Education Code 37.0832. - 11) For certain offenses committed while on school property or while attending a school-sponsored or school-related activity of another school district in Texas.
+- 1) While the student is participating in any activity during the school day on school grounds. - 2) Within 300 feet of the school property as measured from any point on the school's real property boundary line for certain offenses in the Student Code of Conduct. - 3) While the student attends any school-related activity, regardless of time or location. - 4) For any school-related misconduct, regardless of time or location. - 5) When retaliation against a school employee, board member, or volunteer occurs or is threatened, regardless of time or location. - 6) When the student commits a felony, sexual assault, or engages in conduct described in Education Code 37.006 or 37.0081, whether on or off school property, or while in or not in attendance at a school-related event, as provided by Texas Education Code. - 7) When criminal mischief is committed on or off school property or at a school-related event. - 8) When the student is required to register as a sex offender. - 9) When a student engages in cyberbullying, as provided by Education Code 37.0832. - 10) For certain offenses committed while on school property or while attending a school-sponsored or school-related activity of another school district in Texas.